1970

 Let It Rock/Little Queenie/Brown Sugar/Honky Tonk Women/Street Fighting Man)

-Note: With special guest Stephen Stills (p) on Dead Flowers.
+Note: With special guest Stephen Stills (p) on at least Little Queenie and Street

-Record Unit and London, Olympic Sound Studios.
-Producer: Jimmy Miller.
+with the Mobile Recording Unit and London, Olympic Sound Studios.
+Producer:

-- All Down The Line III (MJ/KR) -second, unverified acoustic version
+- All Down The Line III (MJ/KR) -second acoustic version; unverified

 - Bitch II (MJ/KR) -Bobby Keys on sax, Jim Price on trumpet, Jimmy